-If you are a current UNSW student in an embedded Honours Program such as Advanced Maths, and you wish to start your Honours you must apply by completing the Intention to Undetrtake Honours form (see below).
-There are now 3 rounds, depending on which Term you would like to begin your Honours year.
+If you are a current UNSW student in an embedded Honours Program such as Advanced Maths, and you wish to start your Honours year, you must apply by completing the Intention to Undertake Honours form (see below).
+There are now three rounds, depending on which Term you would like to begin your Honours year.

 If you are enrolled into the Bachelor of Science, or have graduated from another university, you also need to apply for the one-year degree Bachelor of Science (Honours) using UNSW’s “Apply Online” system.

-Assistance with research projects and supervisors please contact the appropriate Honours Co-ordinator.
+For assistance with research projects and supervisors, please contact the appropriate Honours Coordinator.

 Entry for students outside of UNSW

-Students who are interested in transferring to UNSW to complete or undertake their Honours year should consult the appropriate Honours co-ordinator as soon as possible to ascertain whether this is feasible.
-Because our Honours courses are based around the background knowledge obtained in the first three years of the UNSW degree, even students with excellent 3 year degrees from elsewhere sometimes lack the background to attempt a full quota of courses.
+Students who are interested in transferring to UNSW to complete or undertake their Honours year should consult the appropriate Honours Coordinator as soon as possible to ascertain whether this is feasible.
+Because our Honours courses are based around the background knowledge obtained in the first three years of the UNSW degree, even students with excellent three-year degrees from elsewhere sometimes lack the background to attempt a full quota of courses.
 In such cases we often recommend that students complete an extra semester at UNSW before starting Honours in order to fill in some of the missing prerequisites.